Daxesh25/nops-docs/pages/GettingStarted/SSO/sso-aws.md

 <br>

-7\. **Switch to AWS IAM Identity Center to Create Groups and Users, and assign them in the nOps Application.**
+**Step7: Switch to AWS IAM Identity Center to Create Groups and Users, and assign them in the nOps Application.**

 - Navigate to **Groups** in the left panel of the **IAM Identity Center**